PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## CONTACTS BLOCKS

-Each contact added in in Shop parameters > Contact > Contact has its own block.
+Each contact type added in Shop parameters > Contact > Contact has its own block if the 'Save messages?' setting is enabled.

 With these blocks, the users can quickly see if a there are new messages (that have not yet been read).